Human Behaviour: Reception

-The video was well received by music critics, which complimented its originality.
+The video was well received by music critics, who complimented its originality.
 Critics praised also the chemistry between Gondry and Björk: "The imagery of 'Human Behaviour' is a web of various physical, in-camera effects that Gondry uses throughout his film career.
 Models, composites, screen projections (all featured in image eight), and lighting (see image two) abound in Björk's emotional woodlands.
 Colors are deep and saturated.
 In addition to his unique perceptions of Björk's music, Gondry's art of storytelling are unique to the music video world.
 'Human Behaviour' is a story of predator and prey.
 In search of food, a bear clomps through a forest in the evening.
 A rugged hunter stalks the woods in pursuit of his game.
 Björk, as narrator and character(s) of her own story, flees from the bear.
 Numerous times the bear almost succeeds: in one attempt he drives a car, and almost hits Björk.
 In the end, Björk flies down the throat of the bear, and rests in his stomach.
 The hunter also meets his demise.
 The video is a classic; a vivid story rendered in Gondry and Björk's surreal playground."

 In 1993, Rolling Stone included the music video in their "The Top 100 Music Video of all Time" list, at number 96.
 The video received six nominations for the MTV Video Music Awards of 1994 including Best Female Video, Best New Artist in a Video, Breakthrough Video, Best Direction, Best Special Effects and Best Art Direction, winning none.
 The video was also nominated for a Grammy Award for Best Music Video, Short Form losing to Peter Gabriel's "Steam".
 In 2009, the video was nominated for another MTV Video Music Awards in the Best Video (That Should Have Won a Moonman) category, losing to "Sabotage", by the Beastie Boys.